-- 1. The Senatus may on the recommendation of the Faculty of Divinity institute courses of study for the Degree of Master of Theology in any appropriate subjects in the Faculty.
+- 1. The Senatus may on the recommendation of the Faculty of Arts institute courses of study for the Degree of Master of Theology in any appropriate subjects in the Faculty.
 Such courses may be made available on a full-time or on a part-time basis. - 2.
-The syllabus for the Degree shall comprise three courses of guided reading and a dissertation on a subject to be approved by the Convener of the Faculty Research and Higher Degrees Committee.
-One of the three courses may be taken from such postgraduate level courses in Arts or Social Sciences as shall from time to time be approved by the Faculty.
+The syllabus for the Degree shall comprise three courses of guided reading and a dissertation on a subject to be approved by the Course Director.
+Two of the three courses must be taken from the courses offered by the Department of Theology and Religious Studies and one may be taken from such postgraduate level courses in any other department in the Faculty of Arts or Social Sciences as shall from time to time be approved by the Faculty.
 Any amendments to the list of courses shall be submitted by the Faculty to the Senatus for its approval.
 Each course and the dissertation shall be weighted equally.

 - 3. The examiners for the Degree shall be such Professors and Lecturers in the University as the Senatus shall designate, and such additional examiners as the University Court, on the recommendation of the Senatus, shall appoint. - 4.
 Each course shall be assessed by 3 × 3000 word essays, the titles of which will be approved by the relevant Course Director, to be submitted no later than 31st May in the final year of the Degree.
 The dissertation, to be written in English and not exceeding 15,000 words, shall be submitted by 30th September of the final year of the Degree.
-The title of the dissertation must be approved by the Convener of the Faculty Research and Higher Degrees Committee.
-The Senatus may, on special cause shown and after consideration of a stated case by the Faculty Research and Higher Degrees Committee, defer the submission dates for the essays (but to no later than 6 months after the 31st May deadline) or for the dissertation (but to no later than one year after the 30th September deadline). - 5.
+The title of the dissertation must be approved by the Course Director.
+The Senatus may, on special cause shown and after consideration of a stated case by the Faculty Higher Degrees Committee, defer the submission dates for the essays (but to no later than 6 months after the 31st May deadline) or for the dissertation (but to no later than one year after the 30th September deadline). - 5.
 The Degree shall be awarded on the basis of an average of 60% over the four constituent elements.
 The Examiners may permit a candidate who does not achieve this level of performance in a particular course to submit one further essay but only one such re-submission shall be permitted in each course.
 In the case of a dissertation not achieving the minimum level of performance, the Examiners may permit re-submission in a revised form under such conditions as may be prescribed in each case. - 6.
 All candidates must normally obtain the Certificate of Basic Information Technology Competence before submitting the essays and before proceeding to any dissertation. - 7.
 The Examiners shall have discretion to recommend that the degree be awarded with Distinction to a candidate whose overall performance has averaged at least 70% with no mark in any one component having fallen below 60%. - 8.
 The Examiners shall have discretion to recommend a Diploma award to a student who has completed to a satisfactory standard the course work part of the MTh but who does not proceed, or who is not permitted to proceed, to the dissertation.
 The Examiners shall have similar discretion in the case of a student who is adjudged not to have achieved the MTh standard after submission of the dissertation.